-- > Place the casualty on their back, only if there is no suggestion or signs of spinal injury - > Tilt their head back to open their airways by using your palm against their forehead and gently pushing their chin - On the sternum of the casualty, place the palm of one of your hands approximately two inches above where the lower ribs meet.
+- Place the casualty on their back - Tilt their head back to open their airways by using your palm against their forehead and gently pushing their chin - On the sternum of the casualty, place the palm of one of your hands approximately two inches above where the lower ribs meet.
 Ensure the palm is placed exactly between the nipples - > Palm down, place your second hand on top of the first hand and interlock your fingers - Position yourself so that your body is directly above your hands.
-Make sure your arms are straight, elbows are locked, and you are using your body strength to push down - Complete 30 chest compressions.
-These should each be around 5cm in depth and done in relatively quick succession.
+Make sure your arms are straight, elbows are locked, and you are using your body strength to push down